 Please note the donation page is listed under Uru's name as it cannot be listed otherwise without a business account.
 All funds associated with this PayPal account will be used directly for the maintenance and costs of Anikira as our roleplaying forum.

 Xerxes is known to Kairos as the Centurion.
 Accompanied by his hulking size and ragged looks, Xerxes is not a wolf to be trifled with.
 His love for Kairos and it's members is as strong as he, maybe even stronger.
 There is no denying the males loyalty to Kairos and Hyperion, having once been the young Emperor's mentor.
-Recently a father, Xerxes is determined to do right by his offspring and raise them in the name of Kairos.
-Though he has a hit and miss relationship with the mother of his children, Tallyn, it is not his defining relationship.
+Recently he captured a new female and became a father once more, Xerxes is determined to do right by his offspring and raise them in the name of Kairos.
 Xerxes is a wonder to see on the forum, his posts always managing to grip the reader and Grimm, the player, writes him in a way that makes him as compelling as he is.
 Grimm adopted Xerxes and brought a whole new spin to him, whilst staying true to his core.
-We're all wondering how the rocky relationship with Tallyn will play into his relationship with his offspring.

 We would like to offer a large thank you to several members that put significant work into the new design of the forum.
 Thank you to Zen for the work on images for the skin.
 Thank you to the stock providers for this skin: faestock on DeviantArt and Sas R. on Dawnthieves.
 We would also like to thank Tril and Bacon For work on the coding and a big thank you to

 Nile for her work on the map and board images!